 When is Costa Rica’s Rainy Season?

-The transition months from dry to rainy are April and May.
-The rainiest months in Costa Rica are September and October.
+The transition month from dry to rainy is April.
+The rainiest month in Costa Rica is October.

 It is important to note that the Caribbean coast (Limon province) follows its own weather pattern and doesn’t strictly adhere to the rainy season months.
 October is actually their summer month.
 We will talk about the Caribbean coast later on.